Iniciaste sesión como:

 Keyword: the nembutsu of the other power (tariki no nembutsu).

-Honen / Genku (1133-1212) played the role of disseminating and popularizing the teaching of the pure land throughout Japan.
-Master of our founder, Shinran, he expressed his complete rejection of the efficacy of any practice based on self-power and his full confidence in the efficacy of the Name as an expression of the promise and power of Amida's vow.
+Hōnen / Genku (1133-1212) played the role of disseminating and popularizing the teaching of the Pure Land throughout Japan.
+He was the teacher of our founder, Shinran, and he expressed his complete rejection of the efficacy of any practice based on self-power and his full confidence in the efficacy of the Name as an expression of the promise and power of Amida's vow.
 His proximity and charisma enabled people from all walks of life, including those excluded by traditional Buddhism, to connect with Amida Buddha's teaching.

 "Do not worry about the extent of your defilements, nor whether your burden of faults is heavy or light.
 Simply recite "Namu Amida Butsu" with your lips, listen to the sound of your voice and fix your mind firmly on being born in the Pure Land.
 Your own mind creates the conditions for your birth (...) if you believe that your birth is certain, then it is assured.
 To trust wholeheartedly in it, without the slightest anxiety about past events, nor any doubt about one's birth, that is what we call the heart of trust."